So, what’s better? Coffee or tea? Cats or dogs? Android or iOS? Projectors or video walls?

 Some recent examples of that:

 A client had a 9’ x 12’ space in their office where they wanted a visually seamless display of imagery representing their business.
 Being a lobby area (where a person could walk right up to the display), people would continually interfere with a typical projector image.
 At 180 inches diagonal, the space was way too large for a single monitor.
 It was a great size for an impressive floor-to-ceiling video wall using thin-bezel monitors, but bezels, nonetheless – not seamless.
-Given the client’s priorities, there was only one solution: a laser video projector using an ultra-short throw lens projecting on translucent glass (see it for yourself here)
+Given the client’s priorities, there was only one solution: a laser video projector using an ultra-short throw lens projecting on translucent glass.

 A new-build flex-use auditorium facility for a school needed a very large visual display area.
 But, being a flex-use facility, one that would be unobtrusive when not in use.
 One could argue projector technology would be a good fit for this application.
 However, three of the facility’s four walls were all glass exposed to the outdoors.
 They nicknamed the facility the “Lightbox” for a reason – LOTS of ambient light that could not be controlled.
-The only solution – a brilliant video wall (see if for yourself here)
+The only solution – a brilliant video wall.

 EVERY project is like that.